thegetty/quire-docs/content/docs-v1/fundamentals.md

 ### Markdown and HTML

 You can also use HTML tags in a Markdown file.
 This can be convenient for adding HTML elements that Markdown doesn’t support, or for applying special styling.
 For instance, by wrapping text with a `<span>` tag with a class in order to add custom styling.
 (See more about this in the [*Styles Customization*](/docs-v1/styles-customization/) chapter of this guide.)
 Note, however, that you can do the same by wrapping multiple paragraphs of Markdown in `<div>`, `<section>` or other block-level tags.
-For this, you need the `q-class` shortcode.

 {{< q-class "box tip" >}}
 - For the things Markdown can’t do, Quire includes number of useful {{< q-def "shortcodes" >}}.
 You’ll read more about them in other chapters of this guide.
 A complete list is available in the [shortcode reference section](/docs-v1/for-developers/#shortcodes-api).